 ♫ Listening to: Heaven is Falling by Bad Religion ♫

 This recipe makes a double-layer star-shaped funfetti lemon cake.
-I made this on memorial day, but it’s mostly a fourth of july themed cake for the “red, white, and blue cake collaboration” hosted by little poppy cake.
+I made this on memorial day, but it’s mostly a fourth of july themed cake for the “red, white, and blue cake collaboration” on instagram.
 It took me all day long to make it, so I recommend starting early (and if you’re using fireworks decorations on top, start those the day before).

 If you like this lemonade cake, you might also like my strawberry lemonade cake.